SD10/Nora/DatabaseProvider.md

 The `DatabaseTarget` protocol requires you to implement 4 properties:
 - baseReference: this is the base reference for all database tasks in this target
 - path: the path to be appended onto the base reference
-- databaseTask: this is an enum that represents FirebaseDatabase methods (eg. observe, observeOnce, setValue, etc.)
+- task: this is an enum that represents FirebaseDatabase methods (eg. observe, observeOnce, setValue, etc.)
 - parameters: optional data to upload for a write task

 ---